 The most frequent types of time-off requests:

-Step 2: Check your company attendance calendar
+Step 2: Check your company calendar

 If your company has implemented some time-off management software, you might have access to a company calendar, from where you can see who your coworkers are absent in the following days across your team or department.
 Vacation calendars also show when the following public holidays occur and support the time-off planning process.
 If the business has policies that require that you need to have a backup before you're out, then ensure that your replacement is available during your vacation.
 Also, if more than 50% of your coworkers are out, on a particular day, then select a different one.

 Step 3: Check with your manager about your upcoming time-off request